Roslyn Packer Theatre

-The Roslyn Packer Theatre Walsh Bay is a theatre in Sydney, New South Wales, Australia.
-It is a former cargo storage site from the 1830’s located on Hickson Road at Walsh Bay, 150 m west of The Wharf Theatre, opposite Pier 6/7 on Walsh Bay.
+The Roslyn Packer Theatre is a theatre in Millers Point, Sydney, Australia.
+It is a former cargo storage site from the 1830’s located on Hickson Road opposite Pier 6/7 on Walsh Bay.
+It is also just 150 metres west of the Wharf Theatre, which is another venue that is operated by the Sydney Theatre Company.
 It seats up to 896 people.